eggplantpasta/eggplantpasta.github.io/content/blog/2014-03-27-jekyll-and-github-pages.md

 `Warning: Your XQuartz (2.7.4) is outdated`

-The [update](https://xquartz.macosforge.org/landing/) was long running but straight forward and sucessful.
+The [update](https://xquartz.macosforge.org/landing/) was long running but straight forward and successful.

 `Warning: /usr/bin occurs before /usr/local/bin`